ohines/OpenSEIR_Graph/README.md

 social structures, with the second also replicating clique-like behaviour.
 The source code for this example is found in `example_plots.py`.
 Epidemics were set up with a single intial infectious person (patient 0).

-For this illustration, an incubation period of 4 days after exposure was assumed, during which the probability of transmission to a susceptible person along an edge was 0.01.
-This was followed by an infectious period of 10 days during which the probability of transmission along an edge was 0.05 per day.
+For this illustration, an incubation period of 4 days was assumed, during which the probability of transmission to a susceptible person along an edge on a given day was 0.01.
+This was followed by an infectious period of 10 days during which the probability of transmission was 0.05 for each day.
 Two realisations of such a epidemic on the BA and PLC graphs are shown by the two figures below.
 Both graphs contained 9996 edges (social connections).

 ![An example epidemic on a BA population](plots/BA_example.png)